Cray-HPE/docs-csm/upgrade/1.3.3/README.md

 ## Bug Fixes and Improvements

-* Added monitoring and a `grafana` dashboard for SMF `kafka` server and zookeeper metrics in `prometheus`
+* Added monitoring and a `grafana` dashboard for SMF `kafka` server and zookeeper metrics in `prometheus`.
-* Fixed authentication failure with the `keycloak` integration into nexus due to a change to the `keycloak` `opa` policy which was recently patched.
+* Fixed authentication failure with the `keycloak` integration into Nexus due to a change to the `keycloak` `opa` policy which was recently patched.
-* Fixed `dvs-mqtt` error in the spire server configuration - note this is only an issue for a customer already running `mqtt` in their environment.
+* Fixed `dvs-mqtt` error in the Spire server configuration - note this is only an issue for a customer already running `mqtt` in their environment.

 ## Steps